jordyarms/cookiemon/README.md

 - Keep cookie **under 4096 bytes**
 - Use `encodeURIComponent(JSON.stringify(obj))` for storage
 - Be sure to `.find()` or `.some()` to avoid memory duplicates
-- Let nerds view/edit cookie if they want — part of the charm
+- Let ~nerds~ bakers view/edit cookie if they want — part of the charm

 ---